panduananto/submission-dicoding-class-219/README.md

 # submission-dicoding-class-219

-This is my submission for the second and third task on "Menjadi Front-End Web Developer Expert" class from Dicoding
+This is my submission for the "Menjadi Front-End Web Developer Expert" class from Dicoding

 ## Installation